This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 There are plenty of online calculators available that you can use to figure out your caloric needs.
 You can also use our calorie calculator.

 There are also some health conditions that require people to either eat more or less protein-rich foods than the average person.
-And athletes need to eat even more foods for energy and performance, including plenty of quality protein.
+Athletes need to eat even more foods for energy and performance, including plenty of quality protein, as well.

 In my opinion, the amounts above are the minimum protein intake you should aim for each day, assuming you are otherwise healthy and are moderately active.